 We’re often tempted by the cheapest products.
 But these products – whether they’re furniture pieces or a floor rug – can have a short lifespan.
 Soon, they will become landfill and you’ll be back in stores searching for a replacement.

-Good-quality design pieces, including our furniture items at Brosa, are usually made to be durable.
-They typically use the best materials available to them and are crafted with the strongest design principles.
+Good-quality design pieces, including our furniture items online at Brosa, are made to be durable.
+They use the best materials available to them and are crafted with the strongest design principles.
 Because of this, they’re made to last a lifetime, benefiting your bank account as well as the environment.

 6. How low-flow can you go?